 Continuing Education Record - This form may be used to document your continuing education activities.
 Please only submit this form to the Vermont Department of Libraries twice a year, May and December: PDF format | Word format

 A Certificate of Public Librarianship is awarded upon completion of 150 Continuing Education Units.
-These credits are accumulated through participation in classes offered by the Vermont Department of Libraries (VTLIB) and/or approved public librarianship courses offered by other organizations.
-Candidates may substitute credits from an independent study or internship project for course work with approval.
+These credits are accumulated through participation in classes offered by the Vermont Department of Libraries (VTLIB) and/or approved public librarianship training offered by other organizations.
+Candidates may earn credits from an independent study or internship project with approval from VTLIB.

 School Library Media Specialist certification and Public Librarianship certification are not equivalent or interchangeable.
 Each case of a school librarian wishing to obtain public library certification will be considered individually.
 At a minimum, school librarians will be required to attend classes on collection development and public library administration.

-Once you have received the Certificate of Public Librarianship you are not required to become recertified on an annual basis.
+Recipients of the Certificate of Public Librarianship are not required to become recertified on an annual basis.
 However, librarians are encouraged to continue their training with additional classes and workshops.

-To be certified, you must accumulate 150 hours of Continuing Education Units (CEUs) within five years.
+150 Continuing Education Units (CEUs) must be completed within five years.
 CEUs are generally calculated by the length of a training: 1 Contact Hour = 1 CEU.
 Core courses, college or other extended trainings, and conferences are an exception to this.
 Core courses each earn 25 CEUs; college courses earn 12 CEUs, and conferences earn a maximum of 12 CEUs.
-If the course or workshop was not taught by the Vermont Department of Libraries credit must be requested from the Library Consultant - Continuing Education.
-Credits will not ordinarily be given for the same workshop, even if taken several years apart.

 Four core courses are required as part of the certification program.
 These courses are taught by the Department on a rotating basis.
 They are: Basic Public Library Administration, Cataloging, Collection Development, and Information Services/Reference.

-Additionally, 10 CEUs need to be earned in library information technology, and 40 CEUs in Electives.
+Additionally, 10 CEUs need to be earned in library technology, and 40 CEUs in Electives.